Pallavi Anu Pallavi

 Pallavi Anu Pallavi is a 1983 Indian Kannada-language romantic drama film written and directed by Mani Ratnam in his debut.
 The film stars Anil Kapoor, Lakshmi, and Kiran Vairale.
 It revolves around a young man falling in love with a slightly older woman.
 The music was composed by Ilaiyaraaja, while cinematography was handled by Balu Mahendra.
-The film is also Kapoor's debut in Kannada cinema.
+The film is also Anil Kapoor's debut in Kannada cinema.

 Pallavi Anu Pallavi was released on 7 January 1983 to critical acclaim.
 However, the film was an average grosser at the box office, performing well in bigger cities but not so well in smaller towns and villages.
 The film won in three categories at the Karnataka State Film Awards: Best Screenplay for Ratnam, Best Cinematographer for Balu Mahendra and Best Dialogue for R. N. Jayagopal.

 Plot

 Having pledged his love for college girl Madhu, Vijay finds himself entwined in a close friendship with Anu, a married woman separated from her husband.
 Vijay grapples with the definition of love, treading the fine line between trust and attraction, amidst tremendous societal pressure.
 He is confused about his feelings for Anu, yet wants Madhu as his life partner.
 Amid all this is his youthful streak of rebellion, ready to take on the world despite the society's extreme reaction, which creates more grief than good.